MoVehrs/DynRPG-Plugins/limit_break/README.md

 - For horizontal bar layout:

-  - Image must be exactly 1 pixel wide
+  - Image must be exactly 1 pixel wide.

-  - Height per frame can be any size you want
+  - Height per frame can be any size you want.

-  - First pixel of each frame must be magenta (#FF00FF)
+  - First pixel of each frame must be magenta (#FF00FF).

-  - Example: For 10 frames with 8px frame height, image would be 1×80 pixels
+  - Example: For 10 frames with 8px frame height, image would be 1×80 pixels.

   - The magenta pixels should be at positions (0,0), (0,8), (0,16), etc.